Modern Slavery Statement — Gardeners Penge

 Regular supplier audits are supplemented by targeted training for procurement staff and contracting partners.
 We deliver training sessions that explain indicators of modern slavery, responsible recruitment practices and how to use reporting channels.
 The procurement team conducts risk assessments for new and existing suppliers to focus resources where they are most needed. gardeners-penge emphasizes prevention as well as detection.

-Annual review and governance meeting photo In conclusion, Gardeners Penge remains committed to responsible business conduct.
+A close-up view of two hands holding garden shears, actively trimming a dense, rounded hedge in a well-maintained garden.
+The hedge features vibrant green leaves with small yellow flowers, forming a neat, uniform shape.
+The background reveals a lush lawn with patches of grass, adjacent flower beds with blooming plants, and a paved pathway, suggesting a carefully landscaped outdoor space typical of residential gardens in Penge.
+The scene appears to be taking place on a bright, sunny day, with natural light illuminating the various textures of foliage, soil, and paving materials, emphasizing the importance of regular garden maintenance provided by services such as those offered by Gardeners Penge.
+In conclusion, Gardeners Penge remains committed to responsible business conduct.
 Our zero-tolerance policy, routine supplier audits, robust reporting channels and an annual review cycle combine to create a resilient framework against modern slavery.
 We pledge ongoing vigilance, engagement with partners and continuous improvement to protect workers across our operations and the wider supply chain.
 This statement captures the commitments of Gardeners Penge and will be revisited regularly to reflect progress and emerging best practices.

 Gardeners Penge